The Countdown to GDPR: processing of personal data and acquiring consent

 Previously obtained consent from employees

-Many businesses have previously obtained consent from employees by issuing an employee privacy statement, which new starters are often required to sign as part of their induction.
+Many businesses have previously obtained consent from employees by issuing an employee privacy statement, which new starters are required to sign.
 These statements are usually drafted in broad terms and are relied upon by businesses as the basis for consent for the processing of employee personal data.
 However, consent which has been obtained in this way will not comply with the GDPR.

 Article 4(11) of the GDPR requires consent to be “…freely given, specific, informed and unambiguous…” and specifies that consent must be evidenced by “…a clear affirmative action [which] signifies agreement to the processing of personal data…”.